 What Is Cannabidiolic Acid?

 CBDA is one of the over 100 known compounds in the cannabinoid spectrum.
-While it was first isolated in 1996, scientific interest into its potential as a viable natural treatment for a wide range of conditions first began in 2008 when scientists discovered that its molecular structure resembled that of other commonly used nonsteroidal anti-inflammatory drugs.
+While it was first isolated in 1996, scientific interest into its potential as a viable natural supplement that may produce effects for people with a wide range of conditions first began in 2008 when scientists discovered that its molecular structure resembled that of other commonly used nonsteroidal anti-inflammatory drugs.

 Cannabidiolic acid is considered the parent molecule of CBD.
 This is because it is usually converted to CBD through a process known as decarboxylation.
 First, it is worth mentioning that CBDA is a carboxylic acid.
 This means that it contains a carboxyl group that is made up of one carbon atom, two oxygen atoms, and one hydrogen atom.
 When you expose CBDA to heat, the carboxyl group is broken up, releasing carbon dioxide and vapor.
 The result of this process is the formation of CBD.

 CBDA is a non-psychoactive compound, and it has been found to have similar anti-inflammatory effects to CBD.
 After years of research, CBDA has been found to be one of the vital molecules that give the cannabis plant its potential therapeutic benefits.
 CBDA acts as an anti-inflammatory agent.
 What’s more, it may also be able to help with symptoms of anxiety and nausea.
 In addition, due to its similarities to CBD, it is believed to help with weight loss, though research on this is scarce.

 How Is CBDA Formed?

 Interestingly, cannabidiolic acid is formed from another acid known as cannabigerolic acid (CBGA).
 In fact, all the cannabinoids found in the cannabis plant are formed from this acid.
 CBGa is often referred to as “the mother of all cannabinoids.”